Japanese Winter Wonderland

 Day 1 UK - In flight

-Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled British Airways flight to Osaka via Tokyo.
+Titan’s VIP door-to-door travel service collects you from home for your flight to Osaka.

 Tokyo - Osaka - Kyoto

 On arrival in Tokyo, a scheduled Japan Airlines flight takes us to Osaka and then on by coach to Kyoto.
 Our hotel is the Kyoto Hotel Okura (4T) and the rest of the day is at leisure.

 Kyoto is Japan’s old capital, surrounded on three sides by snow-covered mountains and full of exciting places to discover.
 The city’s rule ceased in 1868, however its historic value is still vast and over 1,000 Buddhist temples still stand in Kyoto.
 Our half-day tour takes us to Nijo Castle, a great demonstration of the power of the Tokugawa shoguns in Kyoto.
 We visit the Nishijin Textile Centre, in the middle of Kyoto’s traditional weaving district which has been Japan’s main centre for the production of textiles and kimonos for over a millennium.
-We have time to learn of their traditions and also see a short fashion show of Maikos in traditional dress.
+We have time to learn of their traditions and see a short fashion show of Maikos in traditional dress.
 We also stroll the lively Nishiki Market, specialising in all types of food products.
 The rest of the day is at leisure, with an abundance of colourful shrines and sublime gardens to find as you explore.

 Kyoto - Nagano - Yudanaka